Grenouillei/test/test/README.md

 -have composer installed

-rename .env.example to .env and modify email/database
+clone repository, rename .env.example to .env and modify email/database

 Open project and run: